k8lvin/Developer-salary-prediction_Stack-overflow-dataset/README.md

 2. Converting long education descriptions into simplified categories e.g. - Bachelor’s degree to Bachelor's
 3. Employment cleaning: Groups employment status into Full-time, Freelance/Self-employed, Student or Other.
 4. Language Feature Engineering : Converts programming language lists into counts. eg Python;SQL;JavaScript;HTML/CSS becomes 4
 5. Country Grouping : Keeps only the top 15 countries.
-All others become Other Automatic Feature Detection
+All others are converted to Other.
 6. Returning categorical_columns and numeric_columns for pipeline creation.

 ## evaluation.py